 Imfinzi and Tecentriq are both given at a hospital or doctor’s office as intravenous (IV) infusions.
 (You receive an IV infusion through a needle placed in your vein.
 Unlike an injection, an infusion “drips in” medication over time.)

-You’ll repeat your Imfinzi or Tecentriq infusion every 2, 3, or 4 weeks.
+You’ll have an Imfinzi or Tecentriq infusion every 2, 3, or 4 weeks.
 Your doctor will discuss your treatment schedule with you.
 Your schedule depends on your type of cancer and if your treatment plan includes other cancer drugs.

 With Imfinzi, each IV infusion will take about an hour.